nixworks/public/news/2011/05/8/index.md

 ##### Prime Minister of Egypt
 ### [The Prime Minister of Egypt Essam Sharaf to discuss fatal clashes between Muslims and Christians in the Imbaba district of Cairo. ](/news/2011/05/8/the-prime-minister-of-egypt-essam-sharaf-to-discuss-fatal-clashes-between-muslims-and-christians-in-the-imbaba-district-of-cairo.md)
-_Context: Essam Sharaf, Cairo, Prime Minister of Egypt, Christians, Muslim, Imbaba_
+_Context: Muslim, Cairo, Essam Sharaf, Prime Minister of Egypt, Imbaba, Christians_

 ##### Pakistan
 ### [Witnesses claim that there have been two large explosions in the Pakistan town of Abbottabad. ](/news/2011/05/8/witnesses-claim-that-there-have-been-two-large-explosions-in-the-pakistan-town-of-abbottabad.md)